hit-ustc/iOS-component-code/README.md

-#About Project
+#About Repo

-This project is mainly used to learn iOS development.
+This repository mainly used to learn iOS development.
 It contains some userful components in the iOS development.
-This project is only for learn to study, without any commercial use.
+The repository is only for learn to study, without any commercial use.

 At present, we have completed a number of the components.
 Later, we will gradually improve it.